 Transylvania benefits from its location in downtown Lexington, an area easily traversed on foot or bicycle that also has excellent public transportation.
-Students can go an entire term without ever starting their cars to get around town.
+Students can easily get around without a personal vehicle.

 - Bikes are available for loan to Transylvania students, faculty, and staff at no cost.
 Stop by the Campus Center front desk for information.

-- The sustainability office and wellness program offer sponsored rides throughout the year.
+- Transy Bikes! offers sponsored rides and workshops throughout the year.

 - Transylvania students, faculty, and staff participate in the annual National Bike to Work Day.